-- f) D Other: [please describe here]. - 2.
-Technical controls.
+- f) \Box Other:

+- 2. Technical controls.
 The system or project also includes additional technical controls to ensure that PII is maintained with such accuracy, relevance, timeliness, and completeness as is reasonably necessary to assure fairness to the individual when it is used to make a determination about them.
-The following additional protections are relevant to this system or project:

-a) $\boxtimes$ No additional technical controls are available to ensure accuracy, relevance, timeliness, and completeness.

-- b) $\Box$ Automated data feeds are used to refresh/update the information in the system (where the system is reliant on updates from another system). - d) $\Box$ Address verification and correction software or service is used (software that validates, updates, and standardizes the postal addresses in a database). - e) $\Box$ Other:
+The following additional protections are relevant to this system or project: ⊠ No additional technical controls are available to ensure accuracy, relevance, timeliness, and completeness. - b) \Box Automated data feeds are used to refresh/update the information in the system (where the system is reliant on updates from another system). - c) I Technical and/or administrative controls are in place to ensure that when information about an individual is acquired from multiple sources for maintenance in a single file about a particular individual, it all relates to the same individual. - d) \Box Address verification and correction software or service is used (software that validates, updates, and standardizes the postal addresses in a database). - e) \Box Other: